Generic configurations in 2D strongly competing systems: Introduction

 \subsection{A model for competing species}

-Problem \eqref{e:minimization} is linked to the following competition-diffusion system of \(N\) differential equations
+Problem \eqref{e.dirichlet energy} is linked to the following competition-diffusion system of \(N\) differential equations

-This system can be view as a simplified model for the study of the segregation phenomena, when one interpretes \(u_j\) in \eqref{diffeqk} as the density of the \(j\)-th specie.
+This system can be viewed as a simplified model for the study of the segregation phenomena, when one interpretes \(u_j\) in \eqref{diffeqk} as the density of the \(j\)-th specie.
+From the PDEs point of view, this is an obstacle problem with unilateral constraints $u_j\geq 0$ and Dirichlet boundary values

+The assumption $g_j\geq 0$ not identically zero is motivated by the model.
 The parameter \(\mu>0\) quantifies the interaction strength among the populations.

 In \cite{ctv2, wz} the existence and uniqueness of the solutions of \eqref{diffeqk} are shown.
-Problem \eqref{e:minimization} is the limiting case of \eqref{diffeqk} when the parameter \(\mu\) tends to \(+\infty\), see \cite{ctv2}.
+Problem \eqref{e.dirichlet energy} is the limiting case of \eqref{diffeqk} when the parameter \(\mu\) tends to \(+\infty\), see \cite{ctv2}.
 In the last decade the qualitative properties of the solutions have been the object of an intensive study, see \cite{ab,bz,ckl,cr,cl,clll,ctv0,ctv1,ctv2,ctv3,ctv4,dwz,lm1,lm2,sz,wz} and the references therein.
-The same equations also appear in combustion theory, see \cite{cr}.

-As it is been proved in \cite{ctv2}, the one parameter solutions to the reaction-diffusion system \eqref{diffeqk} converge, as \(\mu\to+\infty\), to the unique solution of the variational problem \eqref{e:minimization}.
-From our viewpoint the interesting fact is that the limit densities of \eqref{diffeqk} segregate.
-Hence, a pattern formation arises and the common nodal set, that is the set where $U=0$, can be seen as a free boundary.
+The connection between \eqref{e.dirichlet energy} and \eqref{diffeqk} arises because, as it has been proved in \cite{ctv2}, the one parameter solutions to the reaction-diffusion system \eqref{diffeqk} converge, as \(\mu\to+\infty\), to the unique solution of the variational problem \eqref{e.dirichlet energy} with the same boundary conditions.